storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 Similarly to unstaking, if the redelegation amount passed in is larger than the total redelegatable tokens, the total redelegatable amounts will be redelegated.
 If the remaining balance after redelegation is less than 1024 IP, all remaining tokens will be redelegated together.

-The delegation id will stay the same after the redelegation.
+The delegation ID will stay the same after the redelegation.

 Redelegation has its own maximum ongoing unbonding transaction limit per delegator/source validator/destination validator pair, which is also 14.